BIGJRA/BIGJRA.github.io/rejuv.md

 not good since so many of their Pokemon can hit hard with field boosted water moves.
-Whiscash is dangerous here, as it has no weaknesses (except Water itself, on the Underwater Field) and surely can set up on you if you can’t take it out in time.
+Whiscash is dangerous here, as it has no weaknesses (except Water itself, on the Underwater Field) and surely can set up on you if you can't take it out in time.
 Luckily, if either Samurott or Whiscash uses Dive, the field will be returned to water surface, at least allowing you to not suffer so much speed loss.
-Her Raichu is devastating, as Surf and Discharge are both boosted by the field here, and it’s given double speed by Surge Surfer.
+Her Raichu is devastating, as Surf and Discharge are both boosted by the field here, and it's given double speed by Surge Surfer.
 Dhelmise is good on this field as well.

 One idea is to use your own water types as soon as Raichu and Dhelmise